music-miko/go/internal/database/README.md

 ## 🌟 Overview

-The **Database System** manages all persistent data for YukkiMusic using MongoDB.
+The **Database System** manages all persistent data for ArcMusic using MongoDB.

 **Location**: `internal/database/`